 While to date only receiving intermittent media attention, the shift to no-code has been a longtime in the making, but the onset of the COVID-19 pandemic has greatly amplified the embrace of low-code and no-code solutions.
 An ongoing staffing crunch associated with the pandemic has also led to teams rethinking their approaches, intensifying the need to move specialists to higher level projects wherever possible.

 A glance into the crystal ball

 Ask a group of meteorologists about predicting the future, and they’ll tell you that every prediction comes with plenty of caveats.
 Predicting the future is tough.
 However, when it comes to work-from-home, it would seem that the cat is out of the bag: Tech companies now commonly conduct business in a remote or hybrid framework—a direct result of the pandemic.

 Second, many companies, even those previously resistant to change, have embraced all sorts of new platforms, and many new platforms have popped up in response to their needs.
 Judging by our internal data, we at Sofy only expect this to continue into the foreseeable future.

 Third, no-code solutions are only getting started.
 No-code platforms are popping up in a wide variety of contexts, from artificial intelligence to mortgage lending.
-Every day seems to indicate a greater and greater shift toward no-code possibilities that allow anyone to complete tasks that were once the domain of specialists, and no-code platforms are only growing more advanced and powerful.
+Every day seems to indicate a greater and greater shift toward no-code possibilities that allow anyone to complete tasks that were once the domain of specialists, and these platforms are only growing more advanced and powerful.
 As with all great shifts, early adapters in particular stand to benefit.